mohamadrezza/come_watch/README.md

 </h1>

 # so why ComeWatch was developed?
-with filtering download movie websites we decided to make a telegram bot for dowloading movies free!
+with filtering download movie websites we decided to make a telegram bot for dowloading movies for free!

 # how it works ?!
 get direct links with crawling them from available sources and store them in database.